What is a “successful blog?”

 We all define success differently depending on the goals we each want to achieve.
 When it comes to blog success, it’s no different.
 Everyone starts blogging for different reasons, and each person has a different expectation of what he or she will get from the experience.

-I’ve loved writing since I was a little girl, and would write little stories—illustrations and all—and staple the binding to create a book.
-Today I’m fortunate to be able to enjoy my hobby through blogging for my business, Sidecar Executive Support.
-As a virtual executive assistant, I share my knowledge of running a small business with other owners in my blog.
-But, between nurturing my own business, and working for my clients, finding time to reflect on what I’ve accomplished since I started blogging takes more conscious effort than it should.
+I’ve loved writing since I was a little girl, and would write stories, draw illustrations, and staple the binding to create a book.
+Today I’m fortunate to be able to enjoy my hobby through blogging for my business and for clients.
+But, between nurturing my business, and working for clients, finding time to reflect on what I’ve accomplished since I started blogging takes more conscious effort than it should.

 Are you are happy with your content?

 This is one of the most important measures of success.
 If you don’t like what you are writing about, what is the point of blogging?
 While this may seem obvious, it is very easy to go down paths that take you away from what makes you happy.
 If you are working with people or brands you don’t like, or writing about things you don’t care about or that go against your values, you can get to a place where you hate blogging.
-A successful blog is where you’re happy with what you write about, and it’s only a bonus if others like it too!
+A successful blog is writing about an overlap of what you know and what matters to your audience.

 Are you seeing consistent growth with your traffic?

 Traffic is not the ultimate measure of success.
 However, it’s a good way to measure that you’re doing something right when you see growth.
 Once you build an audience, your readers share your articles because your content is interesting and engaging, and it resonates with others.
 Steady growth of traffic to your blog is an indicator you’re on a good path.
 You can easily find out your traffic stats on Google Analytics.